-Solid surface means that the product has a high amount of resins; quartz means that the product has about five times less resins, making it the more stone-like material of the two.
+Solid surface means that the product has a high amount of resins; quartz means that the product has about five times fewer resins, making it the more stone-like material of the two.

 Can one product be considered better than the other?
 From a resale standpoint, quartz countertops currently rate higher among home buyers than solid surfaces.
-Yet solid surfaces are generally priced lower than quartz countertops.
+Solid surfaces are generally priced lower than quartz countertops.

 Composition: What Are They Made Of?